AdamCavaliere/TFE_WorkspaceReaper/README.md

 ## Enterprise Benefits

 The beauty of Infrastructure as Code with Terraform is that you can specify every piece of infrastructure you need built out.
-Along with that, the other benefit of Terraform is that you can then destroy all of that infrastructure once you are done with it as well.
+Along with that, the other benefit of Terraform is that you can then destroy all of that infrastructure once you are done with it.
 Some other solutions out there revolve around writing code to destroy individual instances of servers, and potentially other parts of the infrastructure that are deployed, but they don't always catch everything that is deployed.
 That is where the Workspace Reaper comes into play.
 It will destroy everything that is configured under a Terraform Workspace.
 All you have to do is define a variable "WORKSPACE_TTL".

 Here is the logic:
 ![Decision Tree for Destruction](https://www.lucidchart.com/publicSegments/view/91c993b7-4bb4-4ed7-aa28-82a18feeebb3/image.png)